 How long does it take to earn a master's in cyber security?

 If you pursue your studies in a part-time program, it may take you between three and five years to earn your cyber security degree.
 Spending more time in school may be a good thing.
-Part-time programs allow you to work while you study and be able to help pay for the program.
-You also can apply what you’re learning immediately, which can improve your job prospects more quickly.
+Part-time programs allow you to work while you study, making it easier to pay for the program.
+You also can apply what you’re learning immediately, improving your career prospects.
 It’s also good to note that employers are more likely to provide tuition reimbursement for a part-time online program than a full-time on-campus one.

-Online programs are known for being more flexible beyond accommodating family and work obligations.
+Online programs are typically more flexible in accommodating family and work obligations.
 For instance, at University of California, Berkeley, students are able to work through self-paced course content that is accessible 24/7, and complete the entire online program in 20 months.

 Prerequisites